Mammootty: 2020–present

+Mammootty had four Malayalam releases in 2023: He first appeared in Nanpakal Nerathu Mayakkam, which received critical acclaim for his role which won him the Kerala State Award and Filmfare Award for Best Actor.
+He then appeared in Christopher and Kannur Squad.
+He then played the lead in Kaathal – The Core.
+In 2024, Mammootty appeared in three Malayalam films, Abraham Ozler, Turbo and Bramayugam.

+Mammootty's first release in 2025 was Dominic and the Ladies' Purse.
+He then appeared in Bazooka.
+Both films underperformed at the box office.

 Films in other languages

 He has acted in Tamil films for directors including K. Balachander's (Azhagan), Mani Ratnam's (Thalapathy), Fazil's (Kilippechu Kekkavaa), N. Linguswamy's (Aanandham), R. K. Selvamani's (Makkal Aatchi), Marumalarchi Bharathi's (Marumalarchi) and Ethirum Puthirum and Rajiv Menon (Kandukondain Kandukondain) (2000).
 He played Anantha Sharma in K. Viswanath's Telugu film Swathi Kiranam (1992).